dalgona coffee

-The main recipe for creating Dalgona coffee foam is pretty simple; all you need is to mix an equal amount of instant coffee, sugar, and water.
-Once it is ready, we can use it as part of different recipes limited only by our imagination.
+The main recipe for creating Dalgona coffee foam is simple: Mix an equal amount of instant coffee, sugar, and water.
+Once it is ready, we can use it in different recipes, limited only by our imagination.

-We can change the taste of the foam by adding flavor modifiers (vanilla or spices) or serving with alcohol (Baileys, Kahlua, brandy, etc.).
-One ingredient we can not substitute is instant coffee; no other form of coffee can reproduce the same foam and texture due to its specific chemical composition.
+We can change the taste of the foam by adding flavour modifiers (vanilla or spices) or serving it with alcohol (Baileys, Kahlua, brandy, etc.).
+One ingredient we can not substitute is instant coffee; no other form can reproduce the same foam and texture due to its specific chemical composition.

 What is so special about it?
-Before we get into the details of why and look at some recipes, let’s see where the Dalgona style of coffee might originate.
+Before we explain why and look at some recipes, let’s see where the Dalgona style of coffee might originate.

 Whipped Coffee

-Dalgona coffee is nothing new; it has been known for many years under different names in places like Greece, where it is known as Frappe (Yannis Dritas for Nestle,1957).
-In Bulgaria, it is made with Coke instead of water, and in India and Pakistan is known as Whipped/Hand beaten coffee.
-However, what made it famous was a Korean tv show and social media.
+Dalgona coffee is nothing new; it has been known for many years under different names in places like Greece, known as Frappe (Yannis Dritas for Nestle,1957).
+In Bulgaria, it is made with Coke instead of water; in India and Pakistan, it is known as Whipped/Hand beaten coffee.
+However, what made it famous was a Korean TV show and social media.

-Here is the actual video that triggered the interest of many people and caused numerous how-to videos on various social platforms.
+Here is the video that triggered many people’s interest and caused numerous how-to videos on various social platforms.

 In Korea, Dalgona is associated with an old-school honeycomb sugar confectionery known to Koreans not as a drink but as candy since the 1960s.
-Its taste is very similar to that of the ‘newly’ discovered whipped coffee, hence the name Dalgona.
+Its taste is similar to the ‘newly’ discovered whipped coffee, hence the name Dalgona.

-Dalgona candy is made by mixing sugar, water, and baking soda, boiling it until it starts turning slightly yellow, and the final result is hardened sugar with a light and crunchy taste1.
+Dalgona candy is made by mixing sugar, water, and baking soda, boiling it until it turns slightly yellow, and the final result is hardened sugar with a light and crunchy taste1.

 Dalgona is not like caramel, which is just sweet, instead, it tastes sweet at first then has a bitter finish, making it a perfect match for milk tea.